CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Speed-Limits.md

 Applicators:

-* `Click a speed icon` - change network/segment/lane speed to the speedbar speed
+* `Click a speed icon` - change network/segment/lane speed to the speed selected in the palette
 * `Shift`+`Click a speed icon` - change speed and apply that change along the route
     * This is only applicable in segment/lane speed override mode.